MooGuZ/UMPrest.OO/README.md

 A special case of size description is the empty vector, which represents no limitation at all.
 So, it can match to all the size descriptions.

 Two major methods of `SizeDescription` are `check` and `match`.
 The former answer the question ‘Whether or not the given *size value* is allowed, according to the given *size description*?’; while, the later try to solve the problem of making two *size description* accept each other.
 It returns the answer whether or not it is possible, and if it’s the case, a `solution` will be returned together.
 This solution represents the condition that make two *size descriptions* match.

+### Prior
+- Object defined in class *Prior*, while operation defined in class *ProbabilityDescription*.
+- There are two types of *priors*: prior of hyper-parameters and prior in generative units.
+- I also add prior to *UnitAP* and calculate delta in *unpack* procedure while processing *ErrorPackage*.
+This setting has no concrete application currently.
+It is just a theoretical design that can specify priors to all the data appearing in the network.